Kholmsk: Economy and transport

-It's the largest transport center on Sakhalin, which includes a non-freezing seaport with 2 terminals, 3 railway stations and a knot of highways.
+It is the largest transport hub on Sakhalin, which includes an ice-free seaport with 2 terminals, 3 railway stations and a knot of highways.
 Kholmsk is connected with Vanino port by the Kholmsk—Vanino sea railway passenger-and-freight ferry.
 From the town, the federal highway R495 Kholmsk—Yuzhno-Sakhalinsk begins.
 Kholmsk is a large economic, industrial and cultural center of the Sakhalin Oblast, a center of sea fishery and ship repair.